aleokdev/styleventer-archive/README.md

 - The original [Linecrypt](https://github.com/alexdevteam/lcc) interpreter
 - All the assets it used (With some exceptions, keep reading)

-The codebase's original structure has been kept intact, but some documents (cache and sensible data) have been excluded from the repository.
+The codebase's original structure has been kept intact, but some documents (cache and sensitive data) have been excluded from the repository.
 As such, in its current state, this project **will not run**, since data such as the bot token or certain hardcoded values have been removed.